 Seeds Restaurant is located on the northeastern end of Inya Lake and such a beautiful venue, I wish I had better pictures of the venue but my phone doesn’t do so great with dimly lit night shots.
 It’s a large glass-walled house on the edge of the lake – very picturesque if you come here in the late afternoon for sunset and in the right season, the lake is covered with lotus flowers.
 Bring some mosquito repellent because there is a lot of foliage.

 Location: No 63A, U Tun Nyein Street, Ward 10, Mayangone Township.
 Opened 11.30am – 1.30pm for lunch, 6-9pm for dinner.

 Run by a Swiss couple, it serves up contemporary cuisine – not particularly Burmese if you are looking for local flavour, but definitely tasty and high quality.
 It’s currently the top-rated restaurant on Tripadvisor – I’d recommend this place if you want a great ambience.

 Getting around Yangon

 For tourists, this is the main way of getting around, but note that there are no meters so you need to know how much it costs roughly to go somewhere.
 Get your hotel or concierge to help you negotiate if you need.
-In general taxis are quite affordable – check out the Lonely Planet guide as well.
-There is a 8,000 kyat (S$8) pre-paid option to get from the airport to downtown, and within the downtown area prices range from 2,000 – 4.000 kyat on average.
+In general, taxis are quite affordable – check out the Lonely Planet guide as well.
+There is an 8,000 kyat (S$8) pre-paid option to get from the airport to downtown, and within the downtown area prices range from 2,000 – 4,000 kyat on average.

 First time using Uber?
 Use jacs75ue to get $3 off your first ride and help me earn perks as well.